 TA: How many years have you been traveling and what got you hooked?

 Linda & David: We've been traveling since the 1980s when we raced snowmobiles throughout the snow zone of Canada and the United States.
 When we gave up the racetrack, Linda continued to travel as a speaker and trainer, and started travel writing in 2000.
-David joined her on a fulltime basis in 2013.
+David joined her on a full-time basis in 2013.

 TA: Do you specialize in a particular type of travel?

 Linda & David: Our tagline is: Adventure with a twist of history.
 Most of our adventures are soft adventure of many different types from whitewater rafting (not so soft!) to hiking.
-After snowmobile racing for a decade, we do a lot of motorsports and history of machines type museums and attractions.
+After snowmobile racing for a decade, we do a lot of motorsports and history of machine type museums and attractions.
 We also both grew up with horses and in agriculture, so the old West figures prominently in our travels.
 Linda is particularly drawn to the Cold War and David to World War II, when it comes to those eras.

 TA: What is the best vacation you've ever taken?